 At St. Olaf, one full-semester course usually equals 1.0 credit and full-time status is 3.0-4.5 credits per semester.
 Most students take 4 courses for a total of 4.0 credits each semester.
 Taking fewer than 4.0 credits each semester may require additional semesters, summer courses, or overloading (unless a student has transferred in credits).
 Music ensembles are worth 0 credits and are billed separately.
 Music lessons are .25 credits each and count within your tuition.

 Can I test out of the language requirement?

-St. Olaf requires either the equivalent of the third or fourth semester in a language as one of the General Education (GE) curriculum requirements.
+St. Olaf requires either the equivalent of the third or fourth semester in a language as one of the OLE Core curriculum requirements.
 Chinese, Greek, Latin, Norwegian, Japanese, and Russian require completion of the third-semester equivalent while Spanish, French, and German require completion of the fourth-semester equivalent.
 If you begin with SPAN/FREN/GERM 111, however, your language requirement will be fulfilled after successful completion of the third-semester course.

 - If you will earn credit for one of the above languages with your AP or IB scores according to the charts provided by the Registrar’s Office, your placement is determined by your score and you do not need to take the placement survey.
 Reminder: you must request AP/IB scores to be sent to St. Olaf.
 We usually don’t receive them until mid-July.

 - If you have studied one of the above languages previously, will continue with that language at St. Olaf, and do not have AP/IB credit for it, you must take the placement survey.
 Students who place above the fourth semester may have the option to take a proficiency exam to complete the language requirement.